 NEUROTICISM AND EXTRAVERSION

 As we all know, extroverts crave attention, exude confidence, and love to dominate conversations, which often earns them high status within their workgroups and election to leadership positions.
-Neurotics on the other hand tend to be anxious, emotionally volatile and withdrawn at times, which earns them lower status within their groups and makes them considerably less likely to emerge as group leaders.
+On the other hand, people with a high degree of neuroticism tend to be anxious, emotionally volatile, and withdrawn, which earns them lower status within their groups and makes them considerably less likely to emerge as group leaders.

-However, Bendersky & Shah (2013) found that in the long term, the qualities that make extroverts, well extroverts, make them poor team players.
+However, the researchers found that in the long term, the qualities that make extroverts the way they are also make them poor team players.
 As a result, they often fail to meet group expectations and ultimately lose some of their hierarchical status.
 On the other hand, the bar is usually set pretty low for those with a high level of neuroticism, so there’s really nowhere for them to go but up.
-Neurotics’ anxious tendencies and concerns about how they are perceived by fellow group members make them prepare more for and persist longer at tasks, enabling them to exceed group expectations and earn respect and greater status within the group hierarchy over time.
+Neurotic peoples’ anxious tendencies and concerns about how they are perceived by fellow group members make them prepare longer and persist longer at tasks, enabling them to exceed group expectations and earn respect and greater status within the group hierarchy over time.